dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 When deploying Dapr in a production-ready configuration, it's recommended to deploy with a highly available configuration of the control plane.
 It is recommended to create a values file instead of specifying parameters on the command-line.
 This file should be checked in to source control so that you can track changes made to it.

 For a full list of all available options you can set in the values file (or by using the `--set` command-line option), see https://github.com/dapr/dapr/blob/master/charts/dapr/README.md.

+Instead of using either `helm install` or `helm upgrade` as shown below, you can also run `helm upgrade --install` - this will dynamically determine whether to install or upgrade.

 ```bash
 # add/update the helm repo